 Sir Ken Robinson makes an entertaining and profoundly moving case for creating an education system that nurtures (rather than undermines) creativity.

 Angela Patton A father-daughter dance ... in prison

-At Camp Diva, Angela Patton works to help girls and fathers stay connected and in each others' lives.
-But what about girls whose fathers can't be there -- because they're in jail?
+At Camp Diva, Angela Patton works to help young girls and their fathers stay connected and become part of each others' lives.
+But what about girls whose fathers can't be there — because they're in jail?
 Patton tells the story of a very special father-daughter dance.
-(Filmed at TEDxWomen)

 At TEDWomen, Tony Porter makes a call to men everywhere: Don't "act like a man."
 Telling powerful stories from his own life, he shows how this mentality, drummed into so many men and boys, can lead men to disrespect, mistreat and abuse women and each other.
 His solution: Break free of the "man box."

-Leslie Morgan Steiner was in “crazy love” -- that is, madly in love with a man who routinely abused her and threatened her life.
-Steiner tells the dark story of her relationship, correcting misconceptions many people hold about victims of domestic violence, and explaining how we can all help break the silence.
-(Filmed at TEDxRainier.)
+Leslie Morgan Steiner was in "crazy love" — that is, madly in love with a man who routinely abused her and threatened her life.
+Steiner tells the story of her relationship, correcting misconceptions many people hold about victims of domestic violence, and explaining how we can all help break the silence.